Intrinsic has been told to refund an adviser fee of £1,800 for advice that saw a client pay too much into his self-invested personal pension (Sipp).

 Ombudsman Kim Parsons ruled on top of refunding the advice charge, Intrinsic should pay the accountant’s costs as “to get his overpaid contributions back, and mitigate the impact of getting incorrect advice from Intrinsic Wealth, he had little choice but to use his accountant’s services.

 “I think therefore it would be fair for Intrinsic Wealth to meet these costs, which appear to have been reasonably incurred in the circumstances.”

-As well as having to pay back its adviser fee, Intrinsic must reimburse its client for the charge he had to pay his accountant of £420 including VAT, and pay him £2,000 compensation.
+As well as having to pay back their adviser fee, Intrinsic must reimburse their client for the charge he had to pay his accountant of £420 including VAT and pay him £2,000 compensation.